-The University System of Georgia offers its employees and retirees access to four different self-insured healthcare plan options.
-For the University System of Georgia's Plan Year 2013, the following health care options were available:
+The University System of Georgia offers its employees and retirees access to four different healthcare plan options.
+For the University System of Georgia's Plan Year 2014, the following healthcare plan options were available:

-- Blue Choice HMO plan - Blue Cross Blue Shield HSA Open Access POS plan - Blue Cross Blue Shield Open Access POS plan - Kaiser Permanente HMO plan
+- BlueChoice HMO

+- Health Savings Account (HSA) Open Access POS

+- Open Access Point-of-Service (POS)

+- Kaiser Permanente HMO

-Georgia Institute of Technology and participating employees and retirees pay premiums to either of the self-insured healthcare plan options to access benefits coverage.
-The respective self-insured healthcare plan options are included in the financial statements of the Board of Regents of the University System of Georgia - University System Office.
-All units of the University System of Georgia share the risk of loss for claims associated with these plans.
+Georgia Institute of Technology and participating employees and retirees pay premiums to the healthcare plan options to access benefits coverage.
+The respective health plan options are included in the financial statements of the Board of Regents of the University System of Georgia - University System Office.
+All units of the University System of Georgia share the risk of loss for claims associated with the self-insured plans; including the HSA Open Access POS, the Open Access POS and the BlueChoice HMO.
 The reserves for these plans are considered to be a self-sustaining risk fund.
-The Board of Regents has contracted with Blue Cross Blue Shield of Georgia, a wholly owned subsidiary of WellPoint, to serve as the claims administrator for the self-insured healthcare plan products.
-In addition to the self-insured healthcare plan options offered to the employees of the University System of Georgia, a fully insured HMO healthcare plan option is also offered to System employees through Kaiser.
+The Board of Regents has contracted with Blue Cross Blue Shield of Georgia to serve as the claims administrator for the self-insured healthcare plans.
+In addition to the self-insured healthcare plan options offered to the employees of the University System of Georgia, a fully insured HMO healthcare plan option is also offered to System employees through Kaiser Permanente.